NicoGuy97/PIZZATOR/README.md

 ################# PIZZATOR ##########################
 #													#
-#  Authors: GUY - LECOQUE - MOUSSA    				#
+#  Authors: GUY - LECOCQ - MOUSSA    				#
 #													#
 #  Project of creation of a pizza slicer robot		#
 #													#